J. T. Smith (wrestler): Full Blooded Italians (1995–1996)

 Smith returned to ECW after recovering from an injury at Wrestlepalooza on August 5, 1995, where he faced Hack Meyers in a match.
 Smith achieved his greatest success and biggest highlight of his ECW career in that match as a result of a legitimate mistake, as he attempted a suicide dive to the outside on Meyers, but failed to get enough elevation; his knee pads caught on the ropes and he landed head-first on the arena floor.
 This resulted in a large, softball-sized swelling on his head, but Smith was able to defeat Meyers with the help of Italian wrestler Val Puccio.
 Paul Heyman turned this into a comedic storyline where Smith's injury and resulting concussion gave him mild brain damage, and he began believing he was Italian, even talking with an Italian accent.
 Smith befriended Puccio, thus turning into a villain for the first time in his ECW career.
 The ECW fans jeered Smith when he attempted a move and failed, but this time with a degree of affection.
+The moment birthed the "you fucked up" chant, which JT Smith later remarked "haunts me to this day".
 At Gangstas Paradise, Smith faced Hack Meyers in a rematch, in which he got counted-out after missing a moonsault and crashing through a table outside the ring.
 At Holiday Hell, Smith botched a split-legged moonsault against Meyers, which led to Meyers winning the match.

-This successful character continued, and resulted in the formation of a faction known as The Full Blooded Italians with Val Puccio.
+This successful character continued, and resulted in the formation of a faction known as the Full Blooded Italians with Val Puccio.
 Puccio left ECW in 1995 while Smith continued the character on his own.
 At Massacre on Queens Boulevard on April 13, Smith introduced Damien Stone as his "cousin" and the newest member of the F.B.I., nicknaming him "Little Guido", which would become the ring name of Stone.
 While the F.B.I. claimed to be purebred Italians, the fact that Smith was African American, which made this claim obviously dubious.
 FBI feuded with The Dudleys and Hack Meyers throughout 1996.
 At November to Remember, Smith lost to 2 Cold Scorpio in a loser leaves town match, thus being banned from competition for thirty days.
 At Holiday Hell, Little Guido kicked Smith out of FBI due to Smith losing to Scorpio.